TirananE/django-polls/README.md

 # django-polls

-"part 1"
+- part 1
-- creating a project
+1. creating a project